diku-dk/futhark/docs/man/futhark-profile.rst

 the profiling information will be missing.
 The information in the JSON file is complete, but it is difficult for humans to read.

 The next step is to run ``futhark profile`` on the JSON file.
 For a JSON file ``prog.json``, this will create a *top level directory* ``prog.prof`` that contains files with human-readable profiling information.
 A set of files will be created for each benchmark dataset.
 If the original invocation of ``futhark bench`` included multiple programs, then ``futhark profile`` will create subdirectories for each program (although all inside the same top level directory).
+If the source files passed to ``futhark bench`` are accessible via the original paths, then the directory will also contain HTML files with annotated source code.

 You can pass multiple JSON files to ``futhark profile``.
 Each will produce a distinct top level directory.